RomeshAbeyawardena/MMT-Shop/SolutionFiles/Readme.md

 - Category has a unique constraint to prevent duplicate names
 - Product has a unique constraint to prevent duplicate names within a category
-- FeaturedPromotionCategory has unique constraint to prevent duplicate categories for a promotion
+- FeaturedPromotionCategory has a unique constraint to prevent duplicate categories for a promotion

-#### Calculating the SKU for an inserted products
+#### Calculating the SKU for an inserted product
 I initially considered using an insert trigger to ensure the SKU generated meets the following requirements
 > - Home - All SKU’s in the range 1xxxx